Solar Panels

 Panneaux solaires sur un voilier

-• The rigid panel will require a flat surface or a balcony installation.
-It is more resistant than the flexible one, but offers an equivalent performance.
+• Rigid hatches require a flat surface or balcony installation.
+It is more resistant than a flexible panel, but offers equivalent performance.

-• The monocrystalline solar panel has the capacity to be efficient as soon as the sun rises, until the end of the day.
+• The monocrystalline solar panel is efficient from the moment the sun rises until the end of the day.
 The cells produce voltage with minimum sunlight.
-However, it loses efficiency when the temperature rises.
-It is ideal for temperate regions.
+However, they lose efficiency as temperatures rise.
+Ideal for temperate regions.

 • The polycrystalline solar panel is more resistant to high temperatures, but its efficiency is more limited and requires more sunlight.
-It is perfectly suited for hot regions and summer conditions.
+It is perfectly suited to hot regions and summer conditions.

-The installation of solar panels also requires the addition ofa charge controller.
-This one will have for mission to protect the batteries from the risks of overcharge or discharge.
+Installing solar panels also requires the addition ofa charge controller.
+Its job is to protect the battery from the risk of overcharging or discharging.

-The charge controller monitors and controls the electricity production of the solar panels to ensure that it is used efficiently and that the batteries are not overcharged.
-Depending on the type of controller, you will be able to see remotely via Bluetooth for example the state of charge and other data related to the production of electricity by your solar panel and battery installation.
+The MPPT (Maximum Power Point) charge controller monitors and controls the electricity produced by the solar panels to ensure that it is used efficiently and that the batteries are not overcharged.
+Depending on the type of controller, you'll be able to remotely view, via Bluetooth for example, the state of charge and other data relating to the production of electricity by your solar panel and battery installation.

-A charge controller is especially useful when you use multiple solar panels to power your boat.
-Indeed, when several panels are connected in parallel, they can produce a higher current than the batteries can support, which can cause damage and reduce their life.
-The charge controller allows you to limit the current to avoid these problems but also to monitor the performance of your installation via PC or Smartphone via Bluetooth if your voltage regulator supports this function.
+A charge controller is particularly useful when you're using several solar panels to power your boat.
+Indeed, when several panels are connected in parallel, they can produce a higher current than the batteries can withstand, which can cause damage and shorten their lifespan.
+Charge controllers allow you to limit the current to avoid these problems , but also to monitor the performance of your installation via PC or Smartphone via Bluetooth if your voltage regulator supports this function.

-In this category, you will find a selection of charge controllers, covering most of the needs of sailors.
+In this category, you'll find a selection of charge controllers covering most sailors' needs.
 With some models, you can connect and manage several battery banks.
-This is the case with the BlueSolar PWM DUO 12/24V-20A regulator.
+This is particularly true of the BlueSolar PWM DUO 12/24V-20A.

-Many connectors and cables are available on this page, not to mention solar panel mounting devices.
+A wide range of connectors and cables are available on this page, not forgetting solar panel mounting devices.

-Our team of experts at Comptoir Nautique is at your disposal to answer all your technical questions about the choice, installation or maintenance of your solar panels, but also questions about available stock, prices, or delivery times.
+Our team of experts Comptoir Nautique is at your disposal to answer any technical questions you may have about choosing, installing or maintaining your solar panels, as well as questions about available stock, prices or delivery times.
 You can reach them by phone or e-mail.
-You can also benefit from simplified payment in 3x & 4x or 10x & 12x.
+You can also take advantage of simplified payment in 3x & 4x or 10x & 12x.

 Panneau solaire rigide sur balcon d'un voilier